-Is Treasure Valley, Idaho a Good Place to Move?
+Is Treasure Valley, Idaho a Good Region to Move To?

 Short answer